filmi-ubi/intern25/scratchpad/space_def_tool.md

 ## Actual work
 **5/14/25 @ 2:00 pm**
-- I just finished breaking down the building perimeter into individual edge segments in QGIS.
-Now I’m setting up the attributes so each segment can be marked as either TRAVERSABLE or NOT_TRAVERSABLE, just like you described in the YAML structure.
-The building is fully geo-rectified, and the outer polyline is titled ‘Ubihere-4601Lyman.’
-Next, I’m going to tag the door segments with unique UUIDs and start building the internal Big Unknown space that shares those traversals.
+I took the geo-rectified floorplan and initial building perimeter Eric provided and broke it into individual edge segments using QGIS.
+This allows me to label each segment as either TRAVERSABLE or NOT_TRAVERSABLE, and assign unique UUIDs to any exits or entry points (e.g., West_Garage_Door, East_Side_Conference_Exit).
+The outer perimeter is fully defined and titled "Ubihere-4601Lyman".

+Next, I’m creating the first internal space (Big Unknown) which shares all TRAVERSABLE legs with the outer perimeter.
+After that, I’ll begin subdividing the interior into individual rooms and spaces.
+Each space will be uniquely named, typed, and color-filled to allow for clear separation and YAML export.
+I’m enforcing full continuity and coverage to make sure every square foot is accounted for, and all shared edges are cleanly snapped and aligned.

+The end goal is a fully labeled, color-separated, and logically structured building map that exports to the YAML format used by the object tracking system.